jonathanhogg/flitter/docs/canvas3d.md

 A default camera is created at the same time as the canvas and is configured by specifying camera attributes on the `!canvas3d` node.
-Additional cameras can be defined anywhere inside the hierarchy of `!transform` and `!group` nodes.
+Additional cameras can be defined anywhere inside the scene tree where a [model](#models) can be placed.
 Cameras defined in this way count as objects within the scene and so will respect any local transformation matrix in effect.

 Any attributes not specified on a `!camera` node will take the same values as the `!canvas3d` node default camera.
 The defaults given below apply to any